 Those whose body mass index (BMI) places them in the “overweight” or “obese” category are subject to a steady drumbeat of health messages about the increased risk for diabetes and other chronic diseases.
 These messages reflect how much value medical, nutritional, and public health professionals place on using BMI to evaluate health.

 BMI, however, is based solely on weight and height rather than body composition and where body fat is stored.
 Therefore, even though BMI is a useful tool for assessing populational health, it doesn’t always tell us everything we need to know about the metabolic health of an individual.24

-Sometimes losing weight leads to health improvements like lower blood pressure and loss of liver fat, benefiting those with diabetes, heart disease, and other metabolic disorders.24 But what if you’re carrying some extra weight, yet don’t have any of these problems?
+Oftentimes losing weight leads to health improvements like lower blood pressure and loss of liver fat, benefiting those with diabetes, heart disease, and other metabolic disorders.25 But what if you’re carrying some extra weight, yet don’t have any of these problems?
 Is that extra weight equally as concerning?

-Within the past several years, researchers have recognized that some people classified as overweight or obese can be just as metabolically healthy as those who are of “normal” weight.25
+Within the past several years, researchers have recognized that some people classified as overweight or obese can be just as metabolically healthy as those who are of “normal” weight.26

-Focusing on these numbers is a medical approach to “healthy weight.”
-But a healthy weight can also be one at which you feel energetic and able to do the things you want to do without too much discomfort.
+It’s also important to recognize that a healthy weight can be one at which you feel energetic and able to do the things you want to do without too much discomfort.
 This would be a weight that you can easily maintain without hunger, while meeting all your essential nutrition needs.

-What that means to us is that “healthy” can look different to different people; it doesn’t have to include weight loss for everyone.
-Our idea of “healthy” includes the use of low-carb and keto diets when they help people feel better, enjoy their lives, and improve many of their health markers.
+In summary, “healthy” can look different to different people; it doesn’t have to include weight loss for everyone.
+Our idea of “healthy” includes the use of low-carb, keto, or higher-satiety diets when they help people feel better, enjoy their lives, and improve many of their health markers.

 5. What affects the way we eat?